 Preventing damage to treatment infrastructure caused by highly acidic or alkaline water.

-DO sensors measure the concentration of oxygen dissolved in water, which is essential for biological treatment processes where microorganisms break down organic matter.
+DO sensors measure the amount of oxygen in water.
+This oxygen is important for biological treatment processes.
+In these processes, microorganisms break down organic matter.

 Controlling aeration in activated sludge treatment to optimize energy usage.